 To illustrate how the presence of non-bank financial intermediaries or "shadow banks" can limit the effects of macroprudential policy, we use a modified version of Van der Ghote (2020a).
 Relative to the baseline model, the novel assumption is that macroprudential policy affects only a subset of banks, while the rest are assumed to be shadow banks that lie outside the reach of regulation.
 Figure 8 shows the optimal macroprudential policy (Panel A) and the economy's invariant distribution (Panel B) when the share of shadow banks is calibrated to 40% of all intermediaries.
 The key takeaway is that the effectiveness of macroprudential policy falls very steeply once shadow banks are introduced in this manner.
 As Panel B shows, the policy now has barely any effect on the economy's invariant probability density, i.e., on the distribution over states of nature.
-The reason is that, given their ability to bypass leverage constraints, shadow banks end up intermediating a disproportionate share of the economy's banks can bypass macroprudential regulation, but also that their existence encourages regulatory arbitrage that raises their size relative to "traditional" banks.
+The reason is that, given their ability to bypass leverage constraints, shadow banks end up intermediating a disproportionate share of the economy's panse states of the state and the subset of the economy's banks can bypass macroprudential regulation, but also that their existence encourages regulatory arbitrage that raises their size relative to "traditional" banks.
 Because of this, macroprudential policy has very little bite.